Research

 Observation 01

 The most surprising thing I keep seeing is that big brands score worse than small niche stores.
 A well-known fashion brand with millions in revenue can score 12/100.
 A small skincare startup with 500 Instagram followers scores 68.
 Brand recognition has zero correlation with AI readiness.
-The signals AI needs are completely different from what built those brands.

 Observation 02